Witchfinder General-1968

 Grade: A

-The film contains brilliant cinematography, and a cerebral quality, and is quite daring for the time made.
-It combines a story of pedophilia with manipulations of the legal system allowing those to get away with this most heinous crime because of their status.
+The film contains brilliant cinematography and cerebral quality, and it is pretty daring for the time it was made.
+It combines a story of pedophilia with manipulations of the legal system, allowing those to get away with this most heinous crime because of their status.

-The locale is a small, sleepy lakefront Canadian town, seemingly like an everyday US town.
-The Carter family (Peter, Sally, and 9-year-old daughter Jean) have just moved to allow Peter a fantastic job opportunity as the school principal.
+The locale is a small, sleepy lakefront Canadian town that seems like an everyday US town.
+The Carter family (Peter, Sally, and their 9-year-old daughter Jean) has just moved there to give Peter a fantastic job opportunity as the school principal.

-Jean confides to her parents that while playing in the woods, she and her friend, Lucille, went into the house of an elderly man who asked them to remove their clothes and dance naked for him in return for some candy, which they did.
+Jean confides to her parents that while playing in the woods, she and her friend Lucille went into the house of an elderly man.
+The man asked them to remove their clothes and dance naked for him in return for some candy, which they did.

 Peter and Sally are appalled and decide to file a complaint.
 The elderly man is one of the wealthiest and most influential in the town, the respected Clarence Olderberry, Sr.

-The cast of Never Take Sweets from a Stranger are not household names, but each gives a fine performance.
+Although the cast of Never Take Sweets from a Stranger is not a household name, each performs well.

 The black-and-white cinematography is gorgeous, surreal, and tremendously effective.